-Everyday kayaks are generally classified in several ways, such as by their structure, design, purpose, and even where the paddler sits.
-Some prominent categories include rigid or hard-shell kayaks, recreational kayaks like sit-on-top and sit-in kayaks, and specialized kayaks used for whitewater expeditions and flatwater exploration.
+Everyday kayaks are classified by structure, design, purpose, and paddler position.
+Categories include rigid or hard-shell kayaks, recreational kayaks like sit-on-top and sit-in kayaks, and specialized kayaks for whitewater expeditions and flatwater exploration.

 Recreational Kayaks